...

 Different online marketing channels and estimated monthly costs for startups:

-- SEO: $500-$5,000+/month.
+• SEO: $500-$5,000+/month.

-- PPC (Google Ads): $100-$5,000+/month.
+• PPC (Google Ads): $100-$5,000+/month.

-- Social Media Marketing: $500-10,000+/month (depends heavily on platform).
+• Social Media Marketing: $500–$10,000+/month (depending heavily on the platform).

-- Email Marketing: $50-$300+/month (depending on email list).
+• Email Marketing: $50-$300+/month (depending on email list size).

-- Content Marketing: $2,000-$20,000+/month.
+• Content Marketing: $2,000-$20,000+/month.

 How Much Does Digital Marketing Cost for Small Businesses?

-- SEO: $500 – $5,000+/month (keyword research, local SEO, link building).
+• SEO: $500 – $5,000+/month (keyword research, local SEO, link building).

-- PPC: $1,000 – $10,000+/month (agency fees + ad spend, e.g., Google Ads).
+• PPC: $1,000 – $10,000+/month (agency fees + ad spend, e.g., Google Ads).

-- Social Media Marketing: $1,000 – $5,000+/month (management, content, ads).
+• Social Media Marketing: $1,000-$5,000+/month (management, content, ads).

-- Content Marketing: $200 – $1,500+ per piece or retainer (blog posts, videos).
+• Content Marketing: $200 – $1,500+ per piece or retainer (blog posts, videos).

-- Email Marketing: $500 – $2,500+/month (platform, design, campaigns).
+• Email Marketing: $500-$2,500+/month (platform, design, campaigns).

 How Much Does Digital Marketing Cost for Medium Businesses?